Skip to main content

 Databricks recommends that in a repo:

-• The total number of all workspace assets and files not exceed 20,000.
+• The total number of workspace assets and files does not exceed 20,000.

-For any Git operation, memory usage is limited to 2 GB, and disk writes are limited to 4 GB.
-Since the limit is per-operation, you get a failure if you attempt to clone a Git repo that is 5 GB in current size.
+For any Git operation, memory usage is limited to 2 GB and disk writes are limited to 4 GB.
+Because the limit is per operation, you get a failure if you attempt to clone a Git repo that is 5 GB in size.
 However, if you clone a Git repo that is 3 GB in size in one operation and then add 2 GB to it later, the next pull operation will succeed.

-You might receive an error message if your repo exceeds these limits.
-You might also receive a timeout error when you clone the repo, but the operation might complete in the background.
+If your repo exceeds these limits, you might receive an error message.
+You might also receive a timeout error when cloning the repo, even though the operation might still complete in the background.

-To work with repo larger than the size limits, try sparse checkout.
+To work with a repo larger than the size limits, try sparse checkout.

 If you must write temporary files that you do not want to keep after the cluster is shut down, writing the temporary files to $TEMPDIR avoids exceeding branch size limits and yields better performance than writing to the current working directory (CWD) if the CWD is in the workspace filesystem.
 For more information, see Where should I write temporary files on Databricks?.